Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/6.2.analytics_masked.png">

-Awesome!
-Exactly as we expected these Masking Policies are truly Dynamic and Scalable.
+**Awesome!** Exactly as we expected these Masking Policies are truly dynamic and scalable.

 ### Step 3 - Testing our Masking Policy in an Admin Role
-To finish our testing, let's now kick off the next two queries which will run the same query as above but this time as our privileged `accountadmin` role.
+To finish our testing, let's now kick off the next two queries which will run the same query as above but this time as our most privileged `accountadmin` Role.

 ```
 USE ROLE accountadmin;